 Dr Jim Borowczyk, Dr Grant Thompson, Dr Geoff Harding

 - Paper Structure

-- This paper centres around a seven-day practical course focusing on developing expertise in techniques used to treat musculoskeletal problems.
-Students will have opportunities to practise clinical skills, and the course is concluded with an objective structured clinical examination (OSCE).
-There is also an essay requirement.
+This paper centres around a 7-day practical course focusing on developing expertise in techniques used to treat musculoskeletal problems.
+Students will have opportunities to practise clinical skills throughout the course.
+The course is concluded with an objective structured clinical examination (OSCE), there is also an essay requirement.
 Some material is provided electronically, or via Zoom, prior to attending.

 - Teaching Arrangements

-This paper includes a compulsory 7-day practical, on-campus course held in Christchurch, New Zealand, on the 10-16 August 2019 (to be confirmed).
+This paper centres around a 7-day practical, on-campus course held in Christchurch, New Zealand, Saturday 26th August - Friday 1st September 2023.

 - Course outline

-- The seven-day programme covers hands-on practical skills in manual medicine and injection procedures for managing common musculoskeletal disorders.
+The 7-day programme covers hands-on practical skills in manual medicine and injection procedures for managing common musculoskeletal disorders.
 Included in this is the use of pharmaceuticals and an overview of spinal injection techniques.

 - Graduate Attributes Emphasised

 - Communication, Critical thinking, Ethics, Information literacy.